inden/ColorPickup/README.md

 - the ball hits a cube of **different color** or
 - the ball **fall off** from the play ground more than 4 times

+The player's color and cube's positions change each play.

 The image below shows when the game starts.